bigwiv/Biopython-cn/chr6.rst

     TATACATTAAAGAAGGGGGATGCGGATAAATGGAAAGGCGAAAG...AGA gi|6273285|gb|AF191659.1|AF191659
     TATACATTAAAGAAGGGGGATGCGGATAAATGGAAAGGCGAAAG...AGA gi|6273284|gb|AF191658.1|AF191658

-6.4.4??MUSCLE using stdin and stdout
+6.4.4  MUSCLE using stdin and stdout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We don°Øt actually *need* to have our FASTA input sequences prepared in a
+We don‚Äôt actually *need* to have our FASTA input sequences prepared in a
 file, because by default MUSCLE will read in the input sequence from
 standard input!
-Note this is a bit more advanced and fiddly, so don°Øt
+Note this is a bit more advanced and fiddly, so don‚Äôt
 bother with this technique unless you need to.

-First, we°Øll need some unaligned sequences in memory as ``SeqRecord``
+First, we‚Äôll need some unaligned sequences in memory as ``SeqRecord``
 objects.
-For this demonstration I°Øm going to use a filtered version of
+For this demonstration I‚Äôm going to use a filtered version of
 the original FASTA file (using a generator expression), taking just six
 of the seven sequences: